 This section prevents the AIRC from including in an award terms which are based on the terms of a certified agreement, other than in exceptional circumstances.
-The proposed amendment deletes a reference to section 112, which is to be repealed, and provides that certified agreements are not covered by the section.
+The proposed amendment deletes a reference to section 112, which is to be repealed, and provides that awards which are certified agreements are not covered by the section.